 - Shared apartments: Wohngemeinschaft or WG – Usually a form of Untermiete.
 Can be anything from communities with a set of ethics and rules and a political agenda to people in need of money who rent out a room but where you rarely ever see your flatmate.

-- Long term lease: unbefristeter Mietvertrag – a lease agrement (Mietvertrag) must be long term unless the owner has legal reasons to limit the lease duration.
+- Long-term lease: unbefristeter Mietvertrag – a lease agreement (Mietvertrag) must be long-term unless the owner has legal reasons to limit the lease duration.
 Reasons can be a renovation of the building or self-use of the apartment by the owner.
 This does not apply to subletting.
-A long term lease gives the tenants many rights and you can only be kicked out of the flat if you don't pay the rent or when disregarding some rules.
+A long-term lease gives the tenants many rights and you can only be kicked out of the flat if you don't pay the rent or when disregarding some rules.
 The tenant can terminate the contract usually with a 3 months notice period.
-The lucky ones who have long term leases are called Hauptmieter.
+The lucky ones who have long-term leases are called Hauptmieter.

 Size of the apartment

-The size of the apartment is expressed as the number of rooms and as squaremeters.
-Kitchen, hallways, toilets and bath rooms don't count as rooms.
+The size of the apartment is expressed as the number of rooms and as square meters.
+The kitchen, hallways, toilets and bathrooms don't count as rooms.

 - Maisonette: duplex

 - Wohnfläche: total size in squaremeters (m²).
 One squaremeter is roughly 1550 square inch.